apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * The Rune Switch Puzzle activation sequence could be sped up, but I feel like it's nice to have the time to notice as it lights up the individual targets
+* The Crackmast Cove quest "In The Belly is a Beast" has been left alone entirely.
+You can use my [In The Belly Is A Beast: Abridged](https://github.com/BLCM/wlmods/wiki/In%20The%20Belly%20Is%20A%20Beast%3A%20Abridged) mod to bypass the majority of it, if you want.
+* Pookie could probably use a speedup (in the Crackmast Cove mission "A Walk to Dismember") but I've left it alone.
+* The long cannon fuse in Crackmast Cove which opens up a red chest room

 Known Bugs / TODO
 =================